MiguelOrnia/ProyectoRAA/README.md

-# Proyecto de RAA
+# RAA Project
-Aplicación de realidad aumentada realizada con Unity y Vuforia en la asignatura de Realidad y Accesibilidad Aumentadas de la Universidad de Oviedo.
+Augmented reality application made with Unity and Vuforia, in the subject of Augmented Reality and Accessibility of the University of Oviedo.